 This work element includes HCAOG efforts to stay current and provide expertise to our regional partners, promote greenhouse gas reduction from the transportation sector, and the data collection needed to track progress.
 This work element will allow HCAOG to deliver on some of the Safe and Sustainable Transportation Target initiatives, which work to reduce greenhouse gas emissions related to the transportation sector.
-It also allows HCAOG to participate in regional efforts to deliver adaptation projects such as the Long-Term Sea-Level Rise Comprehensive Adaptation and Implementation Plan
+It also allows HCAOG to participate in regional efforts to deliver adaptation projects such as the Long-Term Sea-Level Rise Comprehensive Adaptation and Implementation Plan.
+In 2023 HCAOG joined the North Coast Off-Shore Wind Community Benefits Network.
+This venue allows HCAOG to bring a transportation perspective to the network and how off-shore wind can be developed in a way helps to achieve the goals in the Regional Transportation Plan including the Safe and Sustainable Transportation Targets.

-- ✓ Attended meetings and or workshops regarding news/updates on greenhouse gas emissions - ✓ Participated monthly in the Transportation Roundtable focused on reducing GHG from the transportation sector - ✓ Gathered baseline date regarding zero emissions vehicles related to the Safe and Sustainable Transportation Targets - ✓ Participated in working groups for the Humboldt Regional Climate Action Plan
+- ✓ Attended meetings and/or workshops regarding news/updates on greenhouse gas emissions - ✓ Participated monthly in the Transportation Roundtable focused on reducing GHG from the transportation sector - ✓ Gathered baseline date regarding zero emissions vehicles related to the Safe and Sustainable Transportation Targets

+✓ Participated in working groups for the Humboldt Regional Climate Action Plan